What is blood pressure?

 There are two readings from blood pressure tests:

-High blood pressure is an under-diagnosed disease which can lead to significant health problems.
+High blood pressure is an under-diagnosed disease that can lead to significant health problems.
 Senior cats should have their blood pressure checked every 6 months.

 An inflatable cuff is placed on the cat’s front leg or tail which is attached to a monitor.